desngr/ShiroEconomy/.github/ISSUE_TEMPLATE/translation_request.md

 ---
 name: Translation request
-about: Suggest an translation for this project
+about: Suggest a translation for this project
 title: "[LANG]"
 labels: ''
 assignees: desngr